ReFreezed/HotParticles/README.txt

 Press the particle viewing area to move the particle emitter.

 Right-click on controls to show the context menu.
+(Or Ctrl-click in macOS.)
 Middle-click tabs to close them.

-Hold ctrl while dragging controls to snap the value.
+Hold Ctrl/Cmd while dragging controls to snap the value.
-Hold shift to drag related controls together (like min and max speed).
+Hold Shift to drag related controls together (like min and max speed).
-Hold alt to change the min/max limits of sliders.
+Hold Alt to change the min/max limits of sliders.

 3. Shortcuts